 Packing Your Gear

 At the pre-trip meeting each person will be given one large waterproof bag (approximate sealed size: 13″ diameter x 25″ tall) for your clothing and personal items.
 This bag will be your “checked luggage” and will only be accessible in camp.
 Tents are stowed separately.
 Please note: your sleeping gear will be packed in a seperate bag and waiting for you at the river.
 We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter).
 The bags are cylindrical in shape and pack from the top.
 Please pack light, and keep in mind that river attire is casual: comfort, convenience and boat space take precedence over style.
 At the end of the trip, you will return to Lewiston with your waterproof bags, where you will be able to unpack your gear before your trip home.

-Please note: You are limited by Gem Air to 35 pounds of baggage per person.
+Please note: You are limited by Gem Air to 35 pounds of baggage per person on the flight from McCall to Salmon.
 Baggage handling on the small aircraft is made much easier if your luggage is soft-sided.

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
 If you do have extra baggage, we can have a limited amount transported to meet you after your trip, but we assume no responsibility for loss or damage.

 We recommend that you leave your valuables at home.
 For personal items like wallets, purses and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.